 The Illusion of Free Will

 The illusory idea of free will blocks us from seeing reality the way it is.
 It also significantly distorts reality.
 While scientists and philosophers agree that free will is a myth, our societies operate as if it exists.

 A good way to explain the illusion of free will is through an optical illusion, and that is why the symbol for the illusion of free will is based on the figure-ground Gestalt principle.

 When looking at the symbol, some people instantly see the white face, others see the black face, and some people see just abstract shapes.
 People cannot choose which image to see first because the brain makes the decision before the conscious mind is aware of it.

-Later, it is possible to choose the image consciously, but it is not a free choice either.
+Later, it is possible to choose the image consciously, but this is also not a free choice.
 When you are choosing consciously, you are still influenced by many factors that are out of your control.

 This awareness of our conditioning and past influences actually helps us to have more choice.
 Instead of reacting automatically, with awareness we can pause, and choose differently.
 That's how we can learn to make better decisions in life and have a higher level of freedom.